After two days of hard trekking, you find yourself at the base of the tenth-highest mountain in the world!

 You will notice the change in the landscape becomes austere as we begin to gain altitude while at the same time people who were Hindus in the lower valleys and now you see Buddhists in the higher elevations.

 We cross over Larke La into the District of Manang.
 Once we reach Dharapani, we are on the main Annapurna Circuit trail.
 Dharapani is where the Manaslu Circuit trek ends; we drive back to Kathmandu in a private jeep.

 Note: You will need to be pretty fit to be able to do this trek.
 It is tougher than the Annapurna Circuit or Everest Base camp treks.
-The first four to five days involves trekking in hot and humid weathers, even during the winter months.
+The first four to five days involve trekking in hot and humid weather, even during the winter months.
 The length of the trek is between 6-10 hours at the beginning of the trek.
 The April 2015 earthquake has loosened the hills here, and landslides have taken place both during and post-monsoon.

 Day 01: Arrive Kathmandu

 Day 02: 4×4 Jeep to SotiKhola (800m) 6-7 hours